FAQ

 • Who sets the program?

-• The Programmer — the person frantically running the sound equipment in the corner of the room.
+The DJ — the person frantically running the sound equipment in the corner of the room.

 • How do I know what will be played next?